-The time of maximum of the continuous on in finite stone of the Step The type of movement can be continuous or in finite steps.
+Sten The type of movement can be continuous or in finite steps.
 If the key is seen as shown here, the movement is continuous.
-It begins when one of the or keys is Chan pressed and it ends when the key is released.
-Pressing theStepbutton, its field changes to , where the number 10 represents the entity of the finite step of the movement.
-This value can be varied at will by defining the manual parameters, which will be seen later.
-When the button is seen as 10^{10} , the displacement will end when be seen later.
-When the button is seen as is the displacement will end when the movement has completed the specified distance, even if the button or the button remains held down.
-However, if the button or the button is released, the movement will stop, even before completing the distance.
+It begins when one of the or ] keys is Chan pressed and it ends when the key is released.
+Pressing the button, its field 10 changes to , where the number 10 represents the entity of the finite step of the movement.
+This value can be varied at will by defining the manual parameters, which will 10 10 the displacement will and when be seen later.
+When the button is seen as is the displacement will end when the movement has completed the specified distance even if the + button or the - + button remains held down.
+However, if the button button or the button is released, the movement will stop, even before completing the distance